 About Me

-I am Mohammad Mozaffari, a fourth-year PhD candiate in the Computer Science Department at the University of Toronto supervised by Professor Maryam Mehri Dehnavi.
+I am Mohammad Mozaffari, an ML Researcher at ElastixAI and a PhD candiate in the Computer Science Department at the University of Toronto supervised by Professor Maryam Mehri Dehnavi.
 I got my B.Sc. in Electrical Engineering with a minor degree in Computer Engineering from the University of Tehran.

 My research interests broadly span machine learning, optimization, and sparsity.
 In particular, I'm interested in developing new algorithms that leverage sparsity in the training and inference of large-scale machine learning models.
 I am also interested in enhancing the distributed second-order optimization methods to improve the convergence rate of the training process.